Sitecore/Sitecore.Demo.Edge/docs/cdp-personalize/decisioning/decisionModels/Get-Website-Base-URL/README.md

     ![Draft variant](/docs/cdp-personalize/decisioning/decisionModels/Draft-variant.png)

+15. Make sure you reconfigure the decision templates of the decision models after importing the XML files, if needed, because offers have different IDs in the replicated tenant.
+16. Make sure to delete and re-add connections after importing the decision models XML files, if needed, because connections have different IDs in the replicated tenant.
-15. Drag the v1 variant to the production column.
+17. Drag the v1 variant to the production column.

     ![Move to production](/docs/cdp-personalize/decisioning/decisionModels/Move-to-production.png)

-16. Click the "Move to Production" button.
+18. Click the "Move to Production" button.

     ![Production](/docs/cdp-personalize/decisioning/decisionModels/Production.png)